 Ok folks, here’s where you come in, sort of.
 Short of filing with the CPUC to become a party and participating in the proceeding, you can’t do much to directly affect what the regulators decide.
 But you can help!

 First, advocate for smart solar policy whenever you can—everyone should do that.
-The group that ordinary citizens can get involved with is called Vote Solar.
+The groups ordinary citizens can get involved with are called Vote Solar and The Solar Rights Alliance.
 You can sign up with them to get alerts about specific actions they need help with in your area.

 If you’ve already gone solar, you’re golden!
 Whether you’re on NEM 1.0 or NEM 2.0, you’ll be able to stay on your current plan for 20 years after your interconnection was finalized.
 At this point, enjoy the sun, and advocate for others!

-If you think you’ll want to install solar panels on your California home, it is pretty important to consider getting it done before November 2021.
+If you think you’ll want to install solar panels on your California home, it is pretty important to consider getting it done before January 2022.
 Nobody knows what’s coming next, but we can be certain it won’t be as good as NEM 2.0 for homeowners.
-You might have until the NEM 3.0 program is implemented in 2022 to go solar, but we urge you to not take that chance.
+You might have until the NEM 3.0 program is implemented in the second half of 2022 to go solar under NEM 2.0, but we urge you to not take that chance.